nbdn/react-redux-sagas-sauce-starter/README.md

 Also located here are two special containers: `App.js` and `RootContainer.js`.

 `App.js` is first component loaded after `index.js`.
 The purpose of this file is to setup Redux or any other non-visual "global" modules.
-Having Redux setup here helps with the hot-reloading process in React Native during development as it won't try to reload your sagas and reducers should your colors change (for example).
+Having Redux setup here helps with the hot-reloading process in React during development as it won't try to reload your sagas and reducers should your colors change (for example).

 `RootContainer.js` is the first visual component in the app.
 It is the ancestor of all other screens and components.